 Customers changing demands are a major driver of technology investment for 78% of insurers surveyed.
 With customers demanding multiple distribution channels, and on-demand access to claim details, now is the time for insurers to act.

-With regular regulatory changes to the ACA, and impending changes to the ICD codes along with insurers own requirements, there is reason to upgrade technology to ensure regulatory compliance.
+With regular regulatory changes to the ACA and impending changes to the ICD codes along with insurers own requirements, there is a reason to upgrade technology to ensure regulatory compliance.

 The insurance industry is extremely competitive, with mergers and acquisitions constantly changing the landscape.
-The insurance industry has moved from a policy centric to a customer centric world, with insurers focusing on providing modern technology solutions to customers.
-Staying up to date with technology trends allows insurers to maintain competitive advantage through improved customer satisfaction.
+The insurance industry has moved from a policy-centric to a customer-centric world, with insurers focusing on providing modern technology solutions to customers.
+Staying up to date with technology trends allows insurers to maintain a competitive advantage through improved customer satisfaction.

-Insurers utilizing multiple distribution channels as sought by customers, can aim to target new markets by offering customers options they want, but can’t obtain from competitors.
+Insurers utilizing multiple distribution channels as sought by customers can aim to target new markets by offering customers the options they want, but can’t obtain from competitors.

 Growth in business volume